Human Seminal Vesicles: Structure, Function, and Common Diseases

 content

-1. What is the human seminal vesicle?
+1. What are the human seminal vesicles?

 2. Characteristics of human seminal vesicles